The topmost point of a flagstaff from which a flag can be flown, and which lies below the cap or

 In English RN usage now obsolete, an official term for the 1606 pattern union flag when

-‘naval jack’ under ‘jack’,
+‘naval jack’ under jack,

-1) A historical flag of special significance.
+1) Historical flag of special significance.

 2) In Canadian sailing club usage the official title for those defaced ensigns